stuartshay/terraform-azure-policy/docs/DevContainer-PreCommit-Setup.md

-# Pre-Commit Setup in DevContainer
+# DevContainer Automated Setup Guide

 ## Overview

-Pre-commit hooks are now automatically installed when the devcontainer is built.
-This ensures code quality checks run before every commit.
+The devcontainer automatically installs PowerShell modules and configures pre-commit hooks when the container is built.
+This ensures a consistent development environment with all required tools and code quality checks.

+The setup uses centralized PowerShell scripts for all configuration:

+- **`scripts/Install-Requirements.ps1`** - Handles all PowerShell module installation
+- **`scripts/Setup-PreCommit.ps1`** - Handles all pre-commit hook configuration

-The setup uses a centralized PowerShell script (`scripts/Setup-PreCommit.ps1`) that handles all pre-commit configuration, providing consistent setup whether you're in a devcontainer or running locally.
+This approach provides consistent setup whether you're in a devcontainer or running locally, with single source of truth for all requirements.

 ## What's Included